minitest/minitest/README.md

 Just install minitest as a gem for real and you'll be happier.

+## CHANGELOG:

+To see what has changed in recent versions, see the [CHANGELOG](https://github.com/seattlerb/minitest/blob/master/CHANGELOG.md).

 ## LICENSE:

 Released under the MIT License.
 See the [LICENSE](https://github.com/seattlerb/minitest/blob/master/LICENSE.md) file for further details.